egaumer/torah/exodus/yitro.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Question 3** </span><br/><br/>When receiving advice or criticism, how do you know when to be offended and when to be thankful?
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Question 3** </span><br/><br/>When receiving advice or criticism, how do you know when to be offended and when to be thankful?
 That all depends on the intentions of the person giving the advice.
 Ask yourself: Does that person have your best interests at heart?
 Are they trying to hurt you in some way?
 Is the person honorable?
 How well do you know them?
 Do they have a history of having your back?

 &nbsp;